-Activities to Do on the Plane – No Props Necessary!
+Activities to Do – No Props Necessary!

 - Hangman – (reading-age).
 All you need is some blank paper and a pen, pencil, crayon, or marker!
 (Okay, those are props, but I image you have those with you!)
 And you can tailor the game to your child based on his or her reading level and interests.
 I like to play it in German, too 😉

 - Scavenger Hunt – (ages 5+).
 Grab a copy of the airplane magazine and get creative!
 Can you find a picture of water?
 How about a woman wearing something checkered?
 You get the idea!
 You could also flip through it quickly for some inspiration … and so you know that your challenges can actually be met!